 • Incorporation feasibility studies and implementation

-• HMO accounting and licensing cost optimization
+• HMO accounting and licensing cost optimisation

 • Repair versus improvement classifications